Thursday, December 01, 2011

 This Thursday, Dec 1, at 9pm, watch or record "First & Female" -- the documentary film produced by Oklahoma City’s deadCENTER Film Festival.
 It will be on OETA - Cox channels 14 & 713.
 Oklahomans interviewed include Rita Aragon, Gena Timberman, Jane Jayroe, Debby Hampton and several more Oklahoma women.

-Remembering Oklahoman Judy Copeland
+Judy Copeland Remembered

 We were all shocked and saddened to learn of the recent death of Oklahoma attorney and public servant Judy Copeland.
 Legal counsel to Governor Mary Fallin at the time of her death, Copeland was only 42 years old.
 Read her obituary here.
 Her untimely death from a stroke has many Oklahoma women determined to double their efforts on the "Go Red for Women" campaign which raises awareness about women and heart disease.